c3se/alvis-intro/README.md

 * `jobinfo` shows you available GPUs
 * dcgmi
 * `job_stats.py JOBID` (work in progress)
-* `sinfo -Rl` command shows how many nodes are down for repair.
+* `sinfo -Rl` command shows how many nodes are down for repair
-* The health status page gives an overview of what the node(s) in your job are doing
+* The health status page gives an overview of how your job is using the resources of the node(s)
    * Check e.g. memory usage, user, system, and wait CPU utilization, disk usage, etc
 * See summary of CPU and memory utilization (only available after job completes): `seff JOBID`

 # Things to keep in mind
-* Never run (big or long) jobs on the login node!
-If you do, we will kill the processes.
+* Never run (big or long) jobs on the login node! otherwise, the misbehaving processes will be killed by the administrators
-  If you keep doing it, we'll throw you out and block you from logging in for a while!
+   * If this is done repeatedly, you will be logged out, and your account will temporarily be **blocked**
+* You can however use the login node for:
-  Prepare your job, do tests and check that everything's OK before submitting the job, but don't run the job there!
+   * Preparing your job and checking if everything's OK before submitting the job
+   * debugging a lightweight job and running tests
+* You are expected to keep an eye on how your job performs **especially** for new jobscripts/codes!
-* Keep an eye on what's going on - use normal Linux tools on the login node and on the allocated nodes to check CPU, memory and network usage, etc. Especially for new jobscripts/codes!
+   - Linux command line tools availabe on the login node and on the allocated nodes can help you check CPU, memory and network usage
-* Think about what you do - if you by mistake copy very large files back and forth you can slow the storage servers or network to a crawl

 # Getting support
 * We provide support to our users, but not for any and all problems
    * We can help you with software installation issues, and recommend compiler flags etc. for optimal performance
    * We can install software system-wide if there are many users who need it - but not for one user (unless the installation is simple)
    * We don't support your application software or help debugging your code/model or prepare your input files

 # Getting support
+## Not valid under pandemic circumstances
-* C3SE staff are available in our offices, to help with those things that are hard to put into a support request email (book a time in advance please)
+* Book a time to meet us under office hours for help with things that are hard to put into a support request email
    * Rooms O5105B, O5110 and O5111 Origo building - Fysikgården 1, one floor up, ring the bell to the right
-* We also offer advanced support for things like performance optimization, advanced help with software development tools or debuggers, workflow automation through scripting, etc.
+   * We also offer advanced support for things like performance optimization, advanced help with software development tools or debuggers, workflow automation through scripting, etc. For more information, see <https://snic.se/support/dedicated-user-support/>

 # Getting support - support requests
 * If you run into trouble, first figure out what seems to go wrong.
 Use the following as a checklist: